ietf-wg-aipref/wg-materials/designteam-25-07/notes.md

 Member: These two categories are fine.
 One view is that translation is generative, because it generates text or audio based on an input (contrary to what others have said, who argue that translation is not generating *new* content).
 But the question is valid: does it need to be generating of "new" content to fall under the Gen AI category?
 If so, "new" should be added to the definition of Generative AI Training.

-Chair: we should move on and discuss this issue futher over lunch.
+Chair: we should move on and discuss this issue further over lunch.

 Member: Anything we do now should allows us to add "more" to the definition later, but should make sure we don't "change" definitions at a later date.